 Skip to page content

-How to take your blood pressure using an upper arm monitor
+How to take your blood pressure at home

 Your doctor or midwife will tell you when and how often they would like you to check your own blood pressure.

-• Rest for 5 minutes before beginning to take blood pressure readings.
+• Rest calmly for 5 minutes before starting.

-• Rest your arm on a table or across your lap with your hand slightly open and the palm facing upward.
+• Rest your arm on a table or across your lap, palm facing up.

 Your blood pressure reading